cucumber-attic/website/apps/dynamic/views/docs/reference.md

     Then Jeff should be refunded $100
 ```

-In Gherkin, each line that isn't blank has start with a Gherkin *keyword*,
+In Gherkin, each line that isn't blank has to start with a Gherkin *keyword*,
 followed by any text you like.
 The main keywords are:

 * `Feature`